-Elizabeth is Missing on Masterpiece premieres Sunday, January 3, 2021, at 9 p.m. on THIRTEEN.
+Elizabeth is Missing on Masterpiece receives an encore Sunday, September 26, 2021, at 9 p.m. on THIRTEEN.

 Elizabeth is Missing on Masterpiece stars award-winning actress and risk-taker Glenda Jackson.
 The 84-year-old British actress (born 1936) delivers a fierce performance as Maud, who suffers from worsening dementia just as she desperately tries to solve the mysteries of two women who vanished from her life.
 Jackson’s gritty portrayal of Maud’s determination and confusion in Elizabeth is Missing won Jackson an International Emmy and BAFTA TV Award for Best Actress.